abuturabofficial/ibm-devops-software-engineering/01-introduction_to_devops/01-overview_of_devops.md

 -   Work Differently

-    Team culture makes a large difference to a team&rsquo;s ability to deliver software and meet or exceed their organizational goals.
+    Team culture makes a large difference to a team's ability to deliver software and meet or exceed their organizational goals.

 -   Organize Differently

 -   Measure Differently
-    -   Measures what matters
+    -   Measure what matters

     -   You get what you measure